mc-buckets/donbest.py/README.rst

     >>> response
     b'<?xml version="1.0" encoding="utf-8"?>\n<don_best_sports><id>schedule_inplay</id><updated>2018-05-22T13:16:32+0</updated><schedule><sport id="1" name="Football">....

 In most cases, the values of the object attributes are returned as the type you would expect (e.g. dates are returned as native python datetime objects).
 The main scenario in which this differs is for the unique 'id' of each object.
 All unique ids are returned as strings.
-Here is the quote from the Don Best APO documentation that suggests this approach.
+Here is the quote from the Don Best API documentation that suggests this approach.

     Note: The Don Best Sports API exposes identifiers for uniquely identifiable objects such as Events, Teams and Sports Books.
 These IDs should always be treated as opaque strings, rather than integers of any specific type.
 The format of